Taming the Hydra: Targeted Control-Flow Transformations for Dynamic Symbolic Execution: Discussion

-The benefits of \name is sensitive to the structure of dependances in program loops.
-If all different paths that are possible in a loop does not matter for branches outside the loop, statically merging the branches inside the loop is highly beneficial.
-This kind of program behavior can be expected when the program loops {\em does not} contain loop carried dependances.
-We observe superior performance for benchmarks such as \code{toupper}, \code{dilation} and, \code{erosion} because of this reason (Section~\ref{cfmse:subsec:accel_bv}).
-In these benchmarks, constraints generated by \name~{\em does not} grow on each iteration of the loop, and therefore the solver queries are not expensive.
-However, if the program loops contain loop carried dependances, the constraints generated by \name can grow on each iteration of the loop.
-This is evident in \code{bitonicsort} benchmark (Section~\ref{cfmse:subsec:accel_bv}).
-In this benchmark, \name 's performance is comparable to state merging even though \name reduces the number of solver calls significantly.
-In other words, due to the loop carried dependances, the constraints generated by \name keeps getting more complex when the input size increases.
-This limits the scalability of \name for certain programs.
-However, DSE is not intended to be used for large input sizes where none of the techniques are scalable.
-This observation gives us good insights on designing a cost model for static evaluation of query cost.
+\paragraph{{\bf Effect of loop-carried dependences.}} The benefits of \name are sensitive to the structure of dependences in program loops.
+If all possible paths in a loop do not matter for branches outside the loop, statically merging the branches inside the loop is highly beneficial.
+This kind of program behavior can be expected when the program loops {\em does not} contain any loop-carried dependences. \iftoggle{bv}{ We observe superior performance for benchmarks such as \code{toupper}, \code{dilation}, and \code{erosion} because of this reason in accelerating bounded verification. }{} In these programs, constraints generated by \name~{\em do not} grow on each iteration of the loop, and therefore the solver queries are not expensive.
+However, if the loops in the program contain loop-carried dependences, the constraints generated by \name can grow on each iteration. \iftoggle{bv}{ This is evident in \code{bitonicsort} when used to show accelerated bounded verification. }{} In these programs, \name's performance is comparable to state merging even though \name significantly reduces the number of solver calls.
+In other words, due to the loop-carried dependences, the constraints generated by \name keep getting more complex when the input size increases.
+This limits the scalability of \name for specific programs.
+However, DSE is not intended for large input sizes where none of the techniques are scalable.
+This observation gives us good insights into designing a cost model for static evaluation of query cost.